jakobvonessen/clipboard/README.md

 * Opens `Save As` dialog, to rename the file previously saved to something else, then copies new path to clipboard.
 ### clipboardSearchReplace.py
 GUI app to quickly perform search and replace functions on text in the clipboard.
 Features:
-* Include a comma (**,**) to append
+* Include a comma (**,**) to get several similar phrases at the same time, by specifying only the differences.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTQwNDA1NDQ0OSwxNTI0NzYzNTQ4LC05OD
+eyJoaXN0b3J5IjpbLTIwNTM3NTUwOTYsMTUyNDc2MzU0OCwtOT
-QzODgyNyw1MDQ0MTQyMTQsLTMzMjQ1NTM2M119
+g0Mzg4MjcsNTA0NDE0MjE0LC0zMzI0NTUzNjNdfQ==
 -->